Footprint Tunnel Instructions

 You will get the best results from your tunnel it if is placed next to or under a hedge or other edge habitat (e.g. woodland edges, fence line, garden shed) and bordering areas of grassland (e.g. pasture fields, parks, golf courses and amenity lands).
 Avoid pasture fields with livestock in as these are likely to be inquisitive and disturb the tunnel.
 Tunnels should be placed flush with the ground to avoid animals having to clime up into the tunnel.
 If placing onto soil or soft ground, the two fixing pegs can be used to stop the tunnel being blown away (one at each end if necessary).

 Each tunnel needs to be checked every day to ensure that it is still in position and to replace any bait that may have been eaten.
 If the bait has not been eaten, just leave it as it is.
 If footprints are recorded, then leave the paper in the tunnel.
 You can do the survey for as many nights as you wish.

 So you have some footprints, but who do they belong to, check out our footprint identification page.

 Recording your data

 The National Mammal Atlas Project (NMAP) aims to produce the first national mammal atlas in over 20 years to present vital new baseline distribution data, which will be continually updated through ongoing monitoring.
 Records can be submitted through the Mammal Societies Record Submission page or through the Mammal Tracker App.
-Download the FREE Mammal Tracker app for iphone and android, to record mammals when you’re out and about!
+Download the FREE Mammal Tracker app from the app store appropriate to your device, to record mammals when you’re out and about!
 Developed through the Heritage Lottery Funded MaWSE project.